Pinna (bivalve): Description

 These pen shells can reach a length of about 80–90 cm.
 They are characterized by thin, elongated, wedge-shaped, and almost triangular shells with long, toothless edges.
 The surface of the shells shows radial ribs over their entire length.

 Pinna is distinguished from its sibling genus Atrina by the presence of a sulcus dividing the nacreous region of the valves, and the positioning of the adductor scar on the dorsal side of shells.
+Pinna can also be distinguished from another of its relatives Streptopinna by being larger and having a more uniform shell shape.